Encode-PDEU/App-Dev_Encode_HF22/Meals/README.md

-# Meals

-A new Flutter project.
+<h1 align="center" style="border-bottom: none;">🎂 Meals App</h1>

+<h3 align="center">A Flutter Application with an advanced features containing recepies of different Food and snacks </h3>

-## Getting Started
+<h1 align="center"> Getting Started </h1>

-This project is a starting point for a Flutter application.
+This Flutter Application is in intitial stage of its development with a limited features

+There are many features still under development:
+- Add Recepies by the client as well as owner
+= test

 A few resources to get you started if this is your first Flutter project: